 Molding and Curing

-- Pour the dough into the silicone molds and sprinkle with alcohol or witch hazel.
+- Pour the dough into the silicone mold and sprinkle with alcohol or witch hazel.

 - Optional step – Pre-heat the oven with 40ºC.
 Turn it off then place the molds inside: the color will be brighter if the molds are heat insulated.